DanielOladipupo/Earth-To-Home-Agricultural-Analysis/README.md

    ![image](https://github.com/user-attachments/assets/044d7f75-e344-444f-a2c7-f52c93b0aff0)

-3.  **Crop Production:** Grain/Cereal is the highest produced crop with a significant volume of 425,857 units.
+3.  **Crop Production:** Grain/Cereal had the highest produced crop with a significant volume of 425,857 units.
 This highlights its importance in Gauteng's agricultutal sector, likely driven by its role as a staple food and input for other agricultural processes.
 Maize follows closely as the second-largest crop with 416,719 units, just slightly behind Grain/    Cereal.
 This indicates a focus on maize, which is a critical crop for food security, animal feed, and industrial purposes.
-The production volumes drop substantially for Oil Seed     26,609 units, Soya Beans 22,501 units, Cabbage 10,901 units, and Vegetables 9,494 units which is the lowest crop production.
+The production volumes drop substantially for Oil Seed     26,609 units, Soya Beans 22,501 units, Cabbage 10,901 units, and Vegetables 9,494 units which shows the lowest crop production.
 These crops may cater to specific markets, smaller demand, or specialized agricultural practices.

     ![image](https://github.com/user-attachments/assets/dd149e04-72bb-45fb-bf83-b44f96d8746f)

 4.  **Animal Production:** The bar chart shows the top 10 animal production outputs in Gauteng, measured by quantity.
 Cattle has the highest production with 677,769 units, making it the dominant livestock category in Gauteng.
 This indicates the importance of cattle farming for meat, dairy, or other economic purposes, also indicates a focus on large-scale livestock farming for food products like beef and pork.
-Pig production is the second-largest with 511,688 units, showing its importance as a key source of meat production in the region.
+Pig production was the second-largest with 511,688 units, showing its importance as a key source of meat production in the region.
 Cattle and Pig production dominate the animal production sector.
 The Chicken Layers 791 units, Milk and Cream 580 units, Bull 503 units, Springbok 450 units, and Goat 327 units shows the lower small scale livestock production.
-It is clearly seen that goat is the least with 327 units.
+It was clearly seen that goat had the least with 327 units.
 These are likely serving small markets or being region-specific livestock.

     ![image](https://github.com/user-attachments/assets/a27bc83d-6657-4f2d-91a9-1e3243f6e163)